-The goal of this research is to find out if stigma influences depression management (screening, severity assessment, and treatment) in the primary care setting.
-To do this, the researcher will 1) Characterize PCP stigma related to depression, and 2) Evaluate the relationship between provider stigma and appropriate Patient Health Questionnaire 9 (PHQ-9) administration.
+The goal of this research was to find out if stigma influences depression management (screening, severity assessment, and treatment) in the primary care setting.
+To do this, the researcher 1) Characterized PCP stigma related to depression, and 2) Evaluated the relationship between provider stigma and appropriate Patient Health Questionnaire 9 (PHQ-9) administration.

-The goal of this study is to implement and evaluate the outcomes of a novel, pharmacy run, polypharmacy clinic for patients 75-95 years old within the outpatient Patient Aligned Care Teams (PACT).
-The purpose of this research is to benefit patient care by giving providers a comprehensive medication review by a pharmacist that assesses medication appropriateness and provides recommendations for overall care.
+The goal of this study was to implement and evaluate the outcomes of a novel, pharmacy run, polypharmacy clinic for patients 75-95 years old within the outpatient Patient Aligned Care Teams (PACT).
+The purpose of this research was to benefit patient care by giving providers a comprehensive medication review by a pharmacist that assesses medication appropriateness and provides recommendations for overall care.

 Samantha Themas, PharmD, Memorial Outpatient Behavioral Health Center, will research “Effect of Clinical Pharmacy Specialist Intervention on Metabolic Markers in Patients Receiving Long-acting Antipsychotic Injections.”

-The purpose of this study is to assess the impact of a clinical pharmacy specialist-managed long-acting antipsychotic injection clinic on patient outcomes.
-The goal is to establish a long acting therapy (LAT) clinic in a hospital ambulatory setting that promotes a team-based approach to patient care, comprehensive monitoring of medication side effects and metabolic issues, and improved patient access to expert, integrated care.
+The purpose of this study was to assess the impact of a clinical pharmacy specialist-managed long-acting antipsychotic injection clinic on patient outcomes.
+The goal was to establish a long acting therapy (LAT) clinic in a hospital ambulatory setting that promotes a team-based approach to patient care, comprehensive monitoring of medication side effects and metabolic issues, and improved patient access to expert, integrated care.

 Tu Vuong, PharmD student from University of Southern California, will assess “Incorporating Clinical Pharmacy Service into Depression Management at a Primary Care Clinic.”